Michael Gallacher / Missoulian

 They noted that she told a series of implausible lies to explain his disappearance, even going so far as to create a dummy email account and send herself a message from a man named Tony reporting that Johnson fell while hiking and was dead.

 As the police search for Johnson intensified, Graham even led relatives to the cliff to look for him, saying that's where he went with his "car buddies."
-She reported seeing a body and then sent her teenage brother to verify, he testified.
+She reported seeing a body and then sent her teenage brother to verify it, he testified.

 The prosecution's evidence included text messages Graham sent her friends, confessing she was having second doubts about the marriage and planned to confront Johnson with her concerns.